All contraceptive options are not created equal! Here’s a ranking of birth control methods, from least to most effective at preventing pregnancy.

 6. Condoms: Coming in last place is the good old condom—a tried and true birth control method that is, well, less tried-and-true than you might hope.
 Even when a male condom is used correctly, it’s only 85% effective at preventing pregnancy.
 (Female condoms are only 79% effective.)
 Though condoms can’t guarantee you a pregnancy-free sex life, condoms are the only birth control method on this list that prevent against STIs.
-If you want to make sure you stay pregnancy and STI-free, try using a condom with another birth control method.

 5. The pill, patch, and ring: For the needle-shy, there are three methods of birth control tying at fifth place in pregnancy prevention.
 This trio is the birth control pill, the birth control patch, and the vaginal ring.
 Each of the three emit hormones into the body, preventing ovulation and regulating the hormonal cycle.
 These three are 91% effective, and some of the most affordable options on the birth control market.
 The only downside?
 They require a little maintenance—the pill must be taken every day at the same time, the patch should be replaced every week, and the vaginal ring should be replaced every 3-4 weeks.

 4. The shot: The fourth most effective pregnancy-prevention method is the birth control shot.
 This hormone shot is administered by a doctor and can keep users pregnancy-free for three months.
 When the shot is used on schedule, it is 94% effective.
 While it’s a lower-maintenance option than the pill, it requires a doctor’s visit and the tolerance of needles.

 Interested in getting on birth control?
 Get your prescription online and your refills shipped right to your door (yes, it's possible).